top of page

 Problems

 MyBiz is the central platform for millions of Individual Business Owners (IBOs) globally.
 However, before the redesign, users needed to switch between two separate websites and a mobile app just to track performance and manage their business.
-This fragmented experience led to confusion, slower workflows, and friction in day-to-day operations.
-On top of that, business owners were struggling with data inconsistencies, an outdated and non-responsive interface, and overwhelming information density, making it difficult to quickly understand how their business is performing.
+This fragmented experience led to slower workflows and friction in day-to-day operations.
+On top of that, business owners were struggling with data inconsistencies, an outdated and non-responsive interface, and overwhelming information density.
+Many problems surfaced during our research, making it difficult to quickly understand how their business is performing.

 Goals